kungfux/efs/README.md

 # EFS (Eat Free Space)

-EFS is utility that provide ability to fill up all available free space on the drive.
+EFS is utility to fill up all available free space on the drive.
 This utility is created to be used for testing purposes (e.g. resilience testing).

 ## How it works?